chris1chang/MLwPyTorchScikitLearn/README.md

 # MLwPyTorchScikitLearn

-Practice following the MAchine Learning with PyTorch and Scikit-Learn textbook
+Practice following the Machine Learning with PyTorch and Scikit-Learn textbook